 Please describe what you are able to block with a given SMD file.

-Did the various blocking mechanism services drive users to the TMCH – that is, are you aware of any brand owners that entered their TMs in to the TMCH just to be able to participate?
+Did the various blocking mechanism services drive users to the TMCH – that is, are you aware of any brand owners that entered their TMs in to the TMCH just to be able to participate in blocking mechanism services, but not to make any Sunrise registrations?

 Are there adequate and suitable mechanisms that protect registrants against price escalations in blocking mechanism services prompted by the availability of blocking mechanism services and other “private” uses of the TMCH?